encodis/mokuwiki/README.md

 However, it struck me that I don't really need a wiki as such---all I really need or my purposes are inter-page links and the ability to tag pages and gets lists of pages that match a given set of tags.
 (This is basically DokuWiki's double bracket syntax for links to another page: `[[A Page Title]] ` and the [tag](https://www.dokuwiki.org/plugin:tag) plugin.)
 I don't actually need the "wiki" bit, as I can easily edit the files locally and deploy as needed.
 I've also got used to using Markdown rather than DokuWiki's markup (although there is a Markdown plugin for that).

-So this project hosts a Python script (`moku-wiki`) that takes an input folder of Markdown documents and processes them according to the following rules, putting the results in an output folder:
+So this project hosts a Python script (`mokuwiki.py`) that takes an input folder of Markdown documents and processes them according to the following rules, putting the results in an output folder:

 *  Inter-page links can be specified using the target page's title, e.g. `[[A Page Title]]`.
 This is converted to a standard Markdown link to the HTML version of that page: `[A Page Title](a_page_title.html)`.
 *   The YAML metadata can also have an "alias" field which can be used to link to that page instead of the title.
 This can be useful if the actual title that is to be displayed (the "formal" title, if you will) is long but has a common shorter form.
 Aliases must be unique and not the same as any